 Before you begin digging, you’ll want to perform a few easy tasks that will help to avoid surprises later on.
-First, be sure to assess the property where the pond will be located and take note of all the existing structures and utilities.
-Second, using a site or laser level, determine the high and low areas where the pond will most likely be positioned.
+First, be sure to assess the property where the pond will be located.
+Take note of all the existing structures and utilities.
+Second, using a site or laser level, determine where the high and low areas of the pond will be positioned.
 This gives you a better idea of any obstacles or challenges you might need to overcome when installing the pond.

 As you walk around the pond perimeter, determine the high and low areas in relation to the main viewing area.
 Most ponds are located next to a patio — this would be the starting point.
 We like the water to come right up to the viewing area, so we typically set the water level 2 to 3 inches below the level of the patio.
 Once the water level is established, make the entire pond perimeter a minimum of 2 inches above the water level.
 At the back edge of the pond where the waterfall is located, the level should be much higher, depending on the final waterfall height.
 All measurements taken from this point forward are in direct relationship to the water level.

 Most properties have a gentle slope leading away from the home for water drainage.
 Be sure to adjust your calculations to compensate for this slope.
 In severe situations, you will need to bring supplemental soil to the project to create the desired elevations.
-If the slope is coming toward the home, it will allow you to create dramatic waterfalls, but it will also increase the time of the excavation and the amount of soil generated.
+If the slope is coming toward the home, it will allow you to create dramatic waterfalls.
+However, this will also increase the time of the excavation and the amount of soil generated.

-The first pond ledge is typically 6 to 10 inches deep and should be dug around the perimeter of the entire pond.
+The first pond ledge is typically 6 to 10 inches deep.
+It should be dug around the perimeter of the entire pond.
 Remember, this ledge should be covered in gravel, so a ledge that is 6 inches deep will become a 4-inch-deep ledge after the gravel is installed.
 Ledges can vary according to their usage, but they do not have to be perfect.
-The goal when creating a pond is to copy nature, and natural ponds don’t have perfectly level or symmetrical ledges graduating toward the bottom of the pond.
+The goal when creating a pond is to copy nature.
+Natural ponds don’t have perfectly level or symmetrical ledges graduating toward the bottom of the pond.
 When the first ledge is completed, you can mark out the next area to be excavated.

 Remember that the vertical walls of the ledges will be covered with boulders or larger rocks, and the flat areas will be covered in gravel.
-If you will be using all hand-placed stones, make sure you keep your ledges a maximum of 12 inches tall; otherwise, you’ll be stacking multiple rocks on top of each other, which will increase the allotted amount of time for stone placement.
+If you will be using all hand-placed stones, make sure you keep your ledges a maximum of 12 inches tall; otherwise, you’ll be stacking multiple rocks on top of each other.
+This will increase the allotted amount of time for stone placement.
 Ideally, use one or two rocks to cover the vertical walls.
 If you have equipment on-site, you’ll have more freedom to use larger boulders to create deeper ponds with taller vertical walls.
-Make sure the end price reflects the additional costs incurred by the increased time and materials necessary to complete the task.
+Your price should reflects the additional costs incurred by the increased time and materials necessary to complete the task.